tyyang05/peds_triage/README.md

 `mm_latefusion_moddrop.ipynb` - late fusion multimodal models with and without modality dropout.

-Preprocessing and analysis was done in R Studio because Tyler is more fluent in R:
+Preprocessing and analysis was done in R Studio:

 `tyrm-preprocessing.R` — preprocessing data.